-Dr. Herrington loved the passion students had for the presentations.
+Dr. Herrington loved the passion students had about their presentations.
 They were able to take what they were learning in the classroom and immediately apply it to the workplace, which fueled their learning further.

-This kind of interprofessional collaboration makes USAHS students well-prepared to work in teams with other healthcare professionals and provide quality care to patients across varied healthcare settings.
+This kind of interprofessional collaboration prepares USAHS students to collaborate and work in teams with other healthcare professionals, and provide quality care to patients across varied healthcare settings.